ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 These properties specify configurations for the User Timeout Option (UTO), in the case that TCP becomes the chosen transport protocol.
-Implementation is optional and useful only if TCP is implemented in the transport system.
+Implementation is optional and useful only if TCP is implemented in the Transport Services system.

 These TCP-specific properties are included here because the feature `Suggest timeout to the peer` is part of the minimal set of transport services